jmosinski/Information-Retrieval/README.md

 # Information-Retrieval
-Basic Retrieval Models and Learning to Rank
+Basic Retrieval Models and Learning to Rank - the project was part of UCL Information Retrieval Course.